-Up to twelve sub-indices that are ranked with the strongest positive performance and successfully pass the consistency test are assigned a conditional long-short target weight of one-twelfth (1/12) in the synthetic portfolio until the next monthly rebalancing.
+Up to twelve sub-indices that are ranked with the strongest positive performance and successfully pass the consistency test are assigned a target weight of one-twelfth (1/12) in the synthetic portfolio until the next monthly rebalancing.
 The weighting of one-twelfth will apply to each of the strongest sub-indices even if their number is less than twelve.
-If the short leg of the Commodity-IGAR 9 Conditional Long-Short is not de-activated, up to twelve sub-indices that are ranked with the weakest negative performance and successfully pass the conditional short consistency test are assigned a conditional long-short target weight of minus one-twelfth (-1/12) in the synthetic portfolio until the next monthly rebalancing.
 The remaining constituents are assigned a weight of zero percent (0%).

-The value of the Commodity-IGAR 9 Conditional Long-Short is the value of the synthetic portfolio, minus an adjustment factor deducted daily at an annual rate of 0.96%.
+The value of the Commodity-IGAR 9 Long-Only is the value of the synthetic portfolio, minus an adjustment factor deducted daily at an annual rate of 0.96%.